tvfb85/CV/README.md

 #### Makers Academy (Feb 2017 to May 2017)

+- Coding bootcamp in London specialising in front and back-end development
-As a recent graduate of this highly selective coding bootcamp in London, I am highly-trained in problem-solving, pair-programming and independent learning.
-As well as learning various programming languages, frameworks and design principles, I was able to realise my passion for coding with like-minded individuals - a wonderful life experience.
+- Specialisms: Test-driven development, pair-programming and independent learning
+- In addition to learning various programming languages, frameworks and design principles, I was able to realise my passion for coding with like-minded individuals.

 #### Sussex University (Oct 2004 - Jun 2007)

-- English Language BA
+- English Language BA (2:1)
-- 2:1
 - Specialisms: Pyscholinguistics, Cognitive Linguistics, Sociolinguistics